CarlosNZ/json-edit-react/README.md

 ## Filter functions

-You can control which nodes of the data structure can be edited, deleted, or added to by passing Filter functions.
+You can control which nodes of the data structure can be edited, deleted, or added to, or have their data type changed, by passing Filter functions.
 These will be called on each property in the data and the attribute will be enforced depending on whether the function returns `true` or `false` (`true` means *cannot* be edited).

 The function receives the following object:
 ```js